Oak Centre for Children and Young People

-The centre sees almost 600 inpatients and more than 5,000 day patients every year.
+The centre sees almost 900 inpatient stays and more than 20,000 day and outpatient visits every year.
 It is based in the heart of our Sutton hospital which means that our young patients benefit from a wealth of expertise around them; the care they receive is both comprehensive and tailored to their specific needs.

 Location, directions and parking

 You can enter the Oak Centre for Children and Young People from either the front entrance on Downs Road or the car park off Cotswold Road.

 We’ve worked with AccessAble to create accessibility information for the Oak Centre for Children and Young People.

 The Centre has been designed around the needs of our young patients and their families.
 In fact, many children and young people who have been treated at The Royal Marsden contributed to the layout, design and colour schemes for the interior of the Centre.

 Our aim was to create an environment with a variety of different spaces that all contribute to children's and young people's comfort, engagement and positive frame of mind.
 Our patients now have places where they can carry out normal routines, including age-appropriate areas where they can mix with others and quieter areas for when they wish to be alone.